 Data Platform Setup

 Data Platform can be used as the default data store for all of the collections in the workspace or as the storage for nominated asset collections, with an option selected when the asset collection is created.
-The default data store option was introduced with EDG 6.3.
-To use the Data Platform default data store, please follow the steps outlined below.
-If Data Platform default data store is not used then the system graphs that contain governance and user data will not be synced between servers.

 Any projects uploaded to EDG that were created in TBCME or given to you by TopQuadrant professional services for customizations or sample data will not be synced between servers.
 These are uploaded individually to each server.
 EDG configuration files will also not be stored via Data Platform.
 Changes to configurations will need to be replicated on each EDG node.

 This section gives a short walkthrough for setting up a EDG system with the Data Platform.
 It covers the use of the TopBraid Data Platform with file-backed storage of patches.
 The Data Coordinator is the RDF Delta patch log server.

 A new workspace with Data Platform as the active data storage must be used.
 You cannot convert an existing workspace by changing the database storage option.

 File-based persistent patch storage

 The simplest configuration of a patch log server uses the servers file system for patch storage.
 This is an OS-supported filesystem – local storage or remote disk-array and the reliability and durability of files written are determined by the choice of filesystem.

 Data Platform default data store steps